 Studying abroad is also an option in the summer.
 The Reves Center for International Studies offers William & Mary summer programs that allow students to gain W&M course credits from courses taught by W&M and international faculty.
 Students are also welcome to study abroad with outside program providers.
-The Reves Center offers more than $150,000 yearly in study abroad scholarships.
+The Reves Center offers more than $375,000 yearly in scholarships for study abroad and international internships.

 Other summer opportunities:

 - PLUS program (Preparing for Life as a University Student)